Beirut: five of the worst non-nuclear explosions in history

 Explosion at a factory in Oppau (1921)

-The chemical plant of the BASF concern in Oppau, Germany in 1921 was the center for the production of explosives, poisonous gases and fertilizers - a mixture of sulfate and ammonium nitrate (the latter is also called ammonium nitrate - the very substance that exploded in Beirut).
+The BASF chemical plant in Oppau, Germany in 1921 was a center for the production of explosives, poisonous gases and fertilizers - a mixture of ammonium sulfate and ammonium nitrate (the latter also called ammonium nitrate - the same substance that exploded in Beirut).

-Fertilizers were stored in a clay pit, where they inevitably solidified.
-It was too dangerous to send workers to the quarry - they could be buried alive.
+Fertilizer supplies were stored in a clay quarry, where they inevitably hardened.
+It was too dangerous to send workers into the quarry - they could end up buried alive.
 Therefore, saltpeter was taken out of the quarry using small explosions, despite the knowledge of its explosiveness.

-On September 21, 1921, such an operation led to the detonation of the stock of fertilizers in the storage - 4,5 thousand tons of ammonium sulfate and nitrate.
-However, some experts believe that only a small part of these reserves could have exploded - about 10%.
+On September 21, 1921, such an operation led to the detonation of the fertilizer stock in the storage facility - 4,5 thousand tons of ammonium sulfate and nitrate.
+However, some experts believe that only a small part of these reserves could explode - about 10%.

-The explosion killed, according to various sources, from 500 to 600 people, almost 2 thousand were injured, and three quarters of the working city were wiped out.
-The settlements located dozens of kilometers from the explosion site experienced significant destruction.
+As a result of the explosion, according to various sources, from 500 to 600 people were killed, almost 2 thousand were injured, and three quarters of the working-class city were wiped off the face of the earth.
+Settlements located tens of kilometers from the explosion site experienced significant destruction.

 “Thirty-six hours later, the groans and cries of the wounded continue to be heard from the crater-like gaping hole at the site of the Badishe plant,” wrote the New York Times two days after the disaster.